Protecting Your Home From the Outside-In I always suggest that homeowners maintain their homes from...

 1. Insulation & Ventilation Issues

 Attic spaces should be properly vented, sealed and insulated with at least 12 – 15 inches of blown-in insulation to prevent heat loss.
-Also, if appropriate, I like to recommend 2lb closed cell spray foam, like Walltite Eco from BASF as an alternative.
+Also, if appropriate, I like to recommend 2lb closed cell spray foam.

 Heat loss will not only increase your energy bills but it can also damage your roof.
 In the winter, when heat escapes through the attic, it causes snow on the roof of your home to melt.
 This often results in ice damming, a build-up of ice that forms off the edge of the roof, preventing water from properly draining from the eavestrough and gutters to the downspouts.
 As a result, ice damming can also warp your eavestrough and gutters, and allow water to penetrate underneath the roof shingles, causing leaks, rot, and mold in your home.
 Not to mention, possible damage to the roof underlayment and the roof structure.